9 Things To Know About Nashville, TN, Before Moving There

 Businesses big and small across a number of sectors can make use of self storage in Nashville.
 The next major music stars could rent a unit with climate control to ensure their instruments stay in premium condition.
 At the same time, a storage unit is a great place for tourism businesses to store rental vehicles, hotel supplies and much more — maybe even some heavy rhinestone-studded costumes!

-4. Universities and college life in Nashville
+4. Universities and college life in Nashville, TN

 Nashville’s vibrant educational scene has resulted in the city being compared to ancient Athens.
 There are 24 major institutes of secondary education in the city, with Vanderbilt University being the largest and best known — it is also one of the leading research universities in the country, excelling in medicine and law programs.